stevana/deterministic-scheduler/README-unprocessed.md

 ### Thread-scheduler communication

-The scheduler needs to be able to communicate with the running threads, in order to be able to determinstically unpause, or "step", one thread at a time.
+The scheduler needs to be able to communicate with the running threads, in order to be able to deterministically unpause, or "step", one thread at a time.

 We'll use Haskell's `TMVar`s for this, but any kind of shared memory will do.